On the symmetric version of Seaki Theorem and flat densities: Abstract

 \section{Abstract}

 It is shown that for any $\alpha \in ]\frac12,1[$ there exists a symmetric probability measure $\sigma$ on the torus such that the Hausdorff dimension of its support is $\alpha$ and $\sigma*\sigma$ is absolutely continuous with flat continuous Radon-Nikodym derivative.
-Namely, we obtain a symmetric version of Seaki Theorem but the flat Radon-Nikodym derivative of $\sigma*\sigma$ can not be a Lipschitz function. \\ (2000): 37A25, 42A16, 42A61.\\ {\em Key words and phrases:} symmetric measure, singular measure, convolution, Haussdorff dimension, distance of Haussdorff, Seaki theorem, flat densities.\\
+Namely, we obtain a symmetric version of Saeki Theorem but the flat Radon-Nikodym derivative of $\sigma*\sigma$ can not be a Lipschitz function.